9th Annual Day at Home in Region 4

-Roughly 125 people who gathered at the Broadway Ballroom Event Center in Alexandria on October 11th to discuss issues surrounding mental health services in Minnesota and in the five-county region.
-Included in the discussion were five Minnesota State legislators and three candidates running for House seats, who spent the morning discussing the issues with attendees and listening to the personal stories of individuals whose lives have been affected, in some way, by mental illness.
+Approximately 115 people gathered at the Broadway Ballroom Event Center in Alexandria last Friday to discuss issues surrounding mental health services in Minnesota and in the five-county region.
+Included in the discussion were four Minnesota State legislators and one representative from Senator Amy Klobuchar’s office.
+They spent the morning discussing the issues with attendees and listening to the personal stories of individuals whose lives have been affected, in some way, by mental illness.

-The “Eighth Annual Day at Home in Region 4” event was sponsored by the Region 4 South Adult Mental Health Consortium (AMHC).
+The “Ninth Annual Day at Home in Region 4” event was sponsored by the Region 4 South Adult Mental Health Consortium.
 The annual event is designed to bring legislators and their constituents together to engage in constructive dialogue on mental health issues, as well as put a personal face on mental illness in the region.
 The event also provides a forum to educate people involved with the mental health system on how to effectively interact with their legislators.

 Watch the Event Here